maxpou/maxpou.fr/src/content/pages/personal-user-manual/personal-user-manual.md

   paragraph with 2 different fonts.
 The same goes for technical stuff (irregularities in variables name casing, etc.).
 When it happens I usually do a sneaky fix and no one notices.
 - **Language**: English is not my mother tongue.
 I may say the exact opposite of what I think at the moment.
 I also love expressions which I learn outside work (films, blogs...).
-If I use something offensive or inappropriate, please let me know.
-It's probably unintentional.
+If I seem to be contradicting myself, please ask me to rephrase—I won’t take it personally.
-- **Bullet list**: I tend to overuse bullet lists.
+- **Bullet lists**: I tend to overuse bullet lists.
 It's the perfect way to communicate with me (as long as it's not an endless list).
 If it's a trigger for you, please let me know.

 I forgot one point: **Feedback**.
-I love to receiving feedback so I can improve.
+I love receiving feedback so I can improve.
 If you have to give me feedback, please go straight to the point.